Quintus Pompeius: Praetor of 63 BC

 Quintus Pompeius Rufus (flourished 1st century BC) was a praetor in 63 BC.
 It is unknown how this Pompeius was related to the above named.
-In 62 BC, he went to Capua, in fear of the supporters of politician Catiline.
+In 63 BC he garrisoned Capua against supporters of Catiline during his eponymous conspiracy.

 Pompeius was the governor of the African Province in 61 BC, where he obtained the title of Proconsul and Cicero states he governed with integrity.
 In 56 BC, he bore witness to Marcus Caelius Rufus, who was in Africa at that time.